The hallmark fall fruit can do so much more for you than star in a pie.

 There’s nothing wrong with apple pie—in fact, a still-warm slice that’s cooling under a dissolving orb of vanilla ice cream is peak-experience eating.
 But making the most of the bounty of these fresh, crisp fall fruits takes a little imagination.
 In other words, let’s think beyond the crust.

 My relationship with apples is fully ripe this week.
 First, the dwarf tree in my backyard orchard is having a banner year—the squirrels might have gotten to the cherries and peaches but they spared my apples, allowing me to harvest a couple dozen red beauties.
-Second, apples dipped in honey are a traditional food for Rosh Hashanah, the Jewish New Year that I’m celebrating this week.
+Second, apples dipped in honey are a traditional food for Rosh Hashanah, the Jewish New Year.
 Symbolic of the roundness of the years that begin and end, the apple also represents the sweetness we hope lies in the year before us.

 Walking my positive path means looking for ways to discover sweetness in every aspect of life, not just the expected places like beautiful sunsets and crisp autumn leaves.
 Similarly, couldn’t it be inspiring to use apples for a sweet bite outside the dessert zone?